Open Relationship Therapy

 For more information how I use an open relationship therapy approach to help define open relationships, click here.

+What Makes Open Relationships Work?
 An Open Relationship Therapy Perspective.

 In my experience of being in an open relationship and using an open relationship therapy approach in my coaching practice, I have come to believe that the practice of being in an open relationship is an ongoing evolution.
 Ethical non-monogamy is an evolution of self, an evolution of a relationship, and an evolution of how individuals show up in any kind relationship with each other.
 As we venture out of monogamy and into open relationships and other forms of ethical non-monogamy, we find ourselves confronted with all kinds of things, positive and negative.
 New experiences on the outside (relationships, dating, life events) breed new experiences on the inside (thoughts, feelings, stories, etc).
 The best preparation for anyone who is interested in ethical non-monogamy and open relationships is to know themselves.
 This is a key aspect of my work as a professional coach using an open relationship therapist approach.
 When we know who we are, we begin to see what makes us happy.
 We are more in tune with what we want and we make choices that serve our highest intentions.